lino-framework/book/docs/dev/contrib.rst

 the same, the difference is just the legal form.
 We consider Rumma & Ko as the official copyright holder of the Lino framework because they are currently the community motor.
 This seems the most reasonable formulation at the moment.
-We plan to change the copyright holder to "Lino Team" or something similar in the future.
-But currently there is no legal person called "Lino Team".
-And if some day we would create a legal entity for Lino, then its name would maybe not be "Lino Team" because there are other projects called "Lino", and they probably also have a "team" around them.
-Possible other names for that future entity are *Lino Framework project* or *Lino Software Foundation*.
+We plan to change the copyright holder to :doc:`/community/lsf` in the future.
 As long as there is no legal entity to act as copyright holder, everybody must just trust that Rumma & Ko will manage these things before Luc dies.
 We are still working on the details.